Why you need a Google Business listing

-If you run a small business, you need Google My Business.
+If you run a small business, you need a Google Business listing.
 This is quite a departure from how I feel about most online platforms.
 I bang on quite frequently about how I don’t believe social media to be mandatory.

-However, if you don’t optimize your Google My Business profile, you’re undoubtedly leaving money on the table.
+However, if you don’t optimize your Google Business profile, you’re undoubtedly leaving money on the table.

-Google My Business is vital for 5 main reasons:
+Google Business is vital for 5 main reasons:

 - It refers people to your business, whether in person or via your website;

 - It sets customer expectations around issues that could otherwise negatively impact your business (like holiday hours or parking);